theupdateframework/pep-on-pypi-with-tuf/README.rst

 There are several reasons for not initially supporting the features discussed in this section:

-1. A build farm (distribution wheels on supported platforms are generated on PyPI infrastructure for each project) may possibly complicate matters.
+1. A build farm (distribution wheels on supported platforms are generated for each project on PyPI infrastructure) may possibly complicate matters.
 PyPI wants to support a build farm in the future.
 Unfortunately, if wheels are auto-generated externally, developer signatures for these wheels are unlikely.
-However, there might still be a benefit to generating wheels from source distributions that *are* signed by developers (provided that reproducible wheels are possible).
+However, there might still be a benefit to generating wheels from source distributions that are signed by developers (provided that reproducible wheels are possible).
 Another possibility is to optionally delegate trust of these wheels to an online role.

-2. An easy-to-use key management solution is needed for developers.
-   `miniLock`__ is one likely candidate for management and generation of keys.
-   Although developer signatures can be left as an option, this approach may be insufficient due to the great number of unsigned dependencies that can occur for a signed distribution requested by a client.
+2. An easy-to-use key management solution is needed for developers.  `miniLock`__ is one likely candidate for management and generation of keys.
+Although developer signatures can remain optional, this approach may be inadequate due to the great number of potentially unsigned dependencies each distribution may have.
+If any one of these dependencies is unsigned, it negates any benefit the project gains from signing its own distribution (i.e., attackers would only need to compromise one of the unsigned dependencies to attack end-users).
 Requiring developers to manually sign distributions and manage keys is expected to render key signing an unused feature.

 __ https://minilock.io/